fatiabdulahi/telephone-number-valedature/README.md

 # telephone-number-valedature
-# Palindrome-Checker-project

 ## Project Description 📝

 > Provide a detailed overview of your project.
 Explain what it does, why it is useful, and any other relevant information.

-my project is cheacks input valio inteard by user if this input is a vaiead namber or not .
+my project is cheacks input value intered by user if this input is a valide namber or not .
 Examples;
 I work index.html styles.css script.js